Skip to content

 Augment Code

-Augment achieved SOC 2 Type II certification in July 2024 and became the first AI coding assistant with ISO 42001 certification in August 2025.
-The ISO 42001 certification addresses AI-specific governance: training data handling, model behavior monitoring, and algorithmic decision management.
+Augment achieved SOC 2 Type II certification in July 2024 and became the first AI coding assistant with ISO/IEC 42001 certification, announced in May 2025 and formally confirmed by Coalfire Certification in August 2025.
+The ISO 42001 certification covers AI-specific governance, including how training data is handled, how model behavior is monitored, and how algorithmic decisions are managed.

-The standout feature is customer-managed encryption keys with proof-of-possession authorization architecture.
-This first-of-its-kind approach ensures code completions operate only on locally possessed code, eliminating cross-tenant leakage risks.
-Our security team approved deployment in under a week after reviewing the publicly available security documentation and additional security and privacy documentation.
+The most important security differentiator is customer-managed encryption keys with proof-of-possession authorization architecture.
+This approach ensures code completions operate only on locally possessed code, which eliminates cross-tenant leakage risks.
+Our security team approved deployment in under a week after reviewing the security documentation and privacy documentation.

 The explicit policy that Augment never trains on customer proprietary code, backed by indemnification, addressed our legal team's primary concern.